 - Cooked beets

 TIP: The key with any of these would be that they weren’t in a sauce or salted excessively.
+Try this idea in my Healthy Chocolate Smoothie.

 Food Waste Tip #6: Add Leftover Veggies to Muffins